briebug/cypress-schematic/README.md

 This schematic will:

-- install Cypress, it's dependencies, and new scripts
+- install Cypress, its dependencies, and new scripts
 - add necessary files for Cypress to work with Angular & Typescript
 - prompt for removal of Protractor files and configuration